ka1amita/botasana/README.md

-# Botasana Chatbot
+# Botasana chatbot

 ## Introduction

+I

 ## Description

-## Try it
+## Try it!

-### Using Docker Image
+### Using Docker image

 > [!Note]
 > You will need your own [OpenAI API key](https://platform.openai.com/docs/quickstart/account-setup) to run it locally.
-Otherwise check my [homepage](ka1amita.github.io) if there is a live version running.
+Otherwise check my [homepage](ka1amita.github.io) if there is currently a live version running.

 1. Download the image from Docker Hub and run it locally.
    ```shell